deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

   port: 8080
 ```

-3. We assume that the helm chart for the embedding NIM is located here: `"./nims/helm/nim-embedding/"`.
+3. We assume that the helm chart for the NeMo Retriever Embedding NIM is located here: `./nims/helm/nim-embedding/`.
 You can change the command accordingly depending on where the helm chart is located.
-Deploy the Embedding NIM by running the following command
+Deploy the NeMo Retriever Embedding NIM by running the following command

 ```
 cd ./nims/helm/nim-embedding/ && helm dependency build